darnocer/blog/content/blog/reading-habit.md

 summary: It's good for your soul.
 date: 2023-11-22
 aliases:
+draft: false
+category:
+  - blog
+content_type:
+  - tips
 tags:
   - productivity
-draft: false
-type:
-  - blog
+  - reading
 layout:
   - PostSimple
-category:
+status:
+  - edit
 ---

 I believe a daily reading habit has the potential to greatly improve your mental health.
 I notice I'm significantly more content in life when I carve out time to read every day.
 I think this is for a few reasons: 1) It expands my perspective on the world, 2) it forces me to take breaks throughout my day, 3) it's a form a pleasure, so I can always count on it as an enjoyable activity I get to do even on an average day.